FAQs

 Do I need a consultation before booking?

-How many sessions can I have?
+How often are sessions, and how many can I have?

 Do you offer online or phone counselling?

 Yes.
-I offer both online and phone counselling, and you’re welcome to choose the option that feels most comfortable for you.
+I offer both online and phone counselling, and you’re welcome to choose whichever feels most comfortable for you.
+Online sessions take place via Microsoft Teams or Psychology Today Sessions.
+Once your appointment is confirmed, I’ll send you a link to join at the scheduled time.

-Read my blog post: Discover Online Counselling – Get Support Wherever You Are
+You can read more here: Discover Online Counselling – Get Support Wherever You Are

 Do you also offer in-person sessions?

-Read my blog post: Walking Side by Side – Discovering the Benefits of Walk-and-Talk Therapy
+You can read more here: Walking Side by Side – Discovering the Benefits of Walk-and-Talk Therapy

 How much do the sessions cost?

-Payment is made in advance to secure your appointment.
+Individual sessions are £50, and couples sessions are £80.
+Sessions are payable in advance to secure your appointment.
 I review my fees annually.

 Do you offer low-cost sessions?